sdiehl/zero-to-qed/docs/src/11_type_theory.md

 Dependent types tear down this wall.
 Types become values.
 You can compute with them, pass them to functions, store them in data structures.
 The function that constructs `Vector Int n` takes a number `n` and returns a type.
 This uniformity is what makes the whole system work: if types can depend on values, then types must be values.

-The theoretical foundations trace through the 20th century: [Russell](https://en.wikipedia.org/wiki/Bertrand_Russell)'s type distinctions to resolve paradoxes, [Church](https://en.wikipedia.org/wiki/Alonzo_Church)'s simply typed lambda calculus, [Martin-Löf](https://en.wikipedia.org/wiki/Per_Martin-L%C3%B6f)'s intuitionistic type theory that unified logic and computation.
+The theoretical foundations trace through the 20th century: [Church](https://en.wikipedia.org/wiki/Alonzo_Church)'s simply typed lambda calculus, [Martin-Löf](https://en.wikipedia.org/wiki/Per_Martin-L%C3%B6f)'s intuitionistic type theory that unified logic and computation, and various attempts to resolve paradoxes that plagued early formal systems.
 Lean implements a refinement called the [Calculus of Inductive Constructions](https://en.wikipedia.org/wiki/Calculus_of_constructions), which adds inductive types and a hierarchy of universes to keep everything consistent.
+Understanding why that hierarchy exists requires a detour into the history of mathematics.

 The practical experience differs from conventional programming.
 Types become more informative but also more demanding.
 You must often provide proofs alongside your code, demonstrating that values satisfy required properties.
 The compiler becomes an adversary that checks your reasoning at every step, as we saw with tactics.
 When a program type-checks, you gain strong guarantees about its behavior.
 When it fails, the error messages guide you toward the gap between what you claimed and what you proved.

+## The Foundational Crisis

+By the late 19th century, mathematics faced a crisis of foundations.
+Mathematicians had built analysis on set theory, set theory on logic, and logic on intuition.
+The foundations kept shifting.
+[Georg Cantor](https://en.wikipedia.org/wiki/Georg_Cantor)'s work on infinite sets produced results that seemed paradoxical.
+The question became urgent: could mathematics be placed on a foundation that was provably secure?

-## Universes and Russell's Paradox
+### Russell's Paradox

-When you write `universe u v w` in Lean, you are declaring universe level variables.
-If that sentence meant nothing to you, good.
-It should not mean anything yet.
-But why do universes exist at all?
-The answer involves one of the most famous disasters in the history of mathematics, a polite letter that ended a career, and the dawning realization that self-reference is the serpent in every formal garden.

 In 1901, [Bertrand Russell](https://en.wikipedia.org/wiki/Russell%27s_paradox) sent a letter to Gottlob Frege, who had just completed his life's work: a logical foundation for all of mathematics.
 Russell's letter contained a single question.
-Consider the set R of all sets that do not contain themselves.
-Does R contain itself?
+Consider the set \\(R\\) of all sets that do not contain themselves.
+Does \\(R\\) contain itself?
 If yes, then by definition it should not.
 If no, then by definition it should.
 Frege's system was inconsistent.
 His life's work collapsed.
 He wrote back: "Hardly anything more unfortunate can befall a scientific writer than to have one of the foundations of his edifice shaken after the work is finished."

 This is the danger of self-reference.
 A set that asks about its own membership.
 A sentence that asserts its own falsehood.
 A type that contains itself.
 These constructions look innocent but harbor contradictions.
 Mathematics needed walls to prevent them.

+### Hilbert's Program

+[David Hilbert](https://en.wikipedia.org/wiki/David_Hilbert) proposed an ambitious response.
+His program, articulated in the 1920s, aimed to formalize all of mathematics in a finite, complete, and consistent axiomatic system.
+Complete meant every true statement could be proved.
+Consistent meant no contradiction could be derived.
+The dream was a mechanical procedure that could, in principle, determine the truth of any mathematical claim.
+Mathematics would become a closed system, immune to further crisis.

+[Principia Mathematica](https://en.wikipedia.org/wiki/Principia_Mathematica), published by Russell and Whitehead between 1910 and 1913, was the most sustained attempt at this vision.
+Three volumes, nearly 2000 pages, laboriously deriving mathematics from logical axioms.
+The proof that \\(1 + 1 = 2\\) appears on page 379 of the second volume.
+The work demonstrated that formalization was possible but also hinted at its costs.
+The notation was impenetrable, the proofs were tedious, and the system still required axioms whose consistency could not be established from within.

+### Gödel's Incompleteness Theorems

+Two decades after Principia, [Kurt Gödel](https://en.wikipedia.org/wiki/Kurt_G%C3%B6del) showed that the consistency problem was not a limitation of Russell's system but an inescapable feature of mathematics itself.
+His incompleteness theorems of 1931 proved that any consistent formal system powerful enough to express arithmetic contains true statements that cannot be proved within the system.
+The first theorem says completeness is impossible: there will always be truths beyond the reach of your axioms.
+The second theorem is worse: such a system cannot prove its own consistency.
+The tools Hilbert wanted to use to secure mathematics are necessarily inadequate for the task.
+You cannot lift yourself by your own bootstraps.

+### What This Means for Lean

+This might seem to doom the entire enterprise of formal verification.
+If mathematics cannot be complete, if consistency cannot be proved, what is the point of proof assistants?

+The answer is that Lean is not attempting Hilbert's program.
+Nobody believes Mathlib will eventually contain all mathematical truth or that its foundations can be proved consistent using only its own axioms.
+The goals are more modest and more practical.
+What Lean actually provides is mechanical verification of derivations, not philosophical certainty about foundations.

+Lean's kernel accepts a small set of axioms: the rules of the Calculus of Inductive Constructions, plus optional classical principles like the law of excluded middle and the axiom of choice.
+These axioms are not provably consistent from within the system.
+They are simply accepted, much as working mathematicians accept ZFC set theory without demanding a consistency proof that Gödel showed cannot exist.
+Given these axioms, is this proof valid?
+That question has a definite answer, and Lean provides it.

+Yes, there exist true statements about natural numbers that Lean cannot prove.
+Yes, Lean cannot prove its own consistency.
+But these limitations do not prevent you from formalizing the theorems mathematicians actually care about.
+The prime number theorem, the fundamental theorem of calculus, the classification of finite simple groups: none of these bump against incompleteness.
+The unprovable statements Gödel constructs are specifically engineered to be unprovable.
+They are curiosities, not obstacles to mathematical practice.

+You have not solved Hilbert's problem.
+You have sidestepped it.
+The foundations rest on trust in a small kernel and a handful of axioms that the mathematical community has examined for decades without finding contradiction.
+This is not absolute certainty, but it is far more than hand-waving.
+Principia Mathematica failed because it tried to be a closed system answering every question from first principles.
+Mathlib succeeds because it tries to be a library: a growing collection of verified results that mathematicians can use, extend, and build upon.
+The goal is not to end mathematics but to record it in a form that machines can check.
+That turns out to be achievable, useful, and entirely compatible with Gödel's theorems.

+With the philosophical groundwork laid, we can examine how type theory actually prevents the paradoxes that plagued earlier systems.

+## Universe Stratification

-Type theory builds those walls through stratification.
+Type theory builds walls against self-reference through stratification.
 Types are organized into a hierarchy of universes.
 In Lean, `Prop` sits at `Sort 0`, `Type 0` sits at `Sort 1`, `Type 1` sits at `Sort 2`, and so on.
 A type at level n can only mention types at levels below n.
 The type `Type 0` itself has type `Type 1`, not `Type 0`.
-This breaks the self-reference.
+This breaks the self-reference that doomed Frege's system.
 You cannot ask whether `Type` contains itself because `Type` is not a single thing; it is an infinite ladder, and each rung can only see the rungs below.

 ```lean
 {{#include ../../src/ZeroToQED/TypeTheory.lean:universes_hierarchy}}
 ```

-The declaration `universe u v w` introduces universe level variables.
-When you write `def polyIdentity (α : Sort u) (a : α) : α := a`, you are defining a function that works at any universe level.
+When you write `universe u v w` in Lean, you are declaring universe level variables.
+The declaration lets you define functions that work at any universe level.
+When you write `def polyIdentity (α : Sort u) (a : α) : α := a`, you are defining a function that works across the entire hierarchy.
 The `Sort u` includes both `Prop` (when u = 0) and `Type n` (when u = n + 1).
-Universe polymorphism lets you write single definitions that work across the entire hierarchy.
+This universe polymorphism lets you write single definitions that work everywhere.

-### Predicativity and Impredicativity
+### Predicativity {#predicativity-and-impredicativity}

 Here is a rule that sounds obvious until you think about it: you cannot be in the photograph you are taking.
 The photographer stands outside the frame.
 A committee that selects its own members creates paradoxes of legitimacy.
 A definition that refers to a collection containing itself is suspect.
 This intuition, that the definer must stand apart from the defined, is called predicativity.